 Studies show that women who've had children, who breastfeed, or who use birth control pills are less likely to develop this cancer.
 These factors decrease the number of times a woman ovulates, and studies suggest reducing that number during a woman's lifetime may lower the risk of ovarian cancer.

-Menopause itself does not cause ovarian cancer, but studies have linked long-term estrogen replacement therapy (more than 10 years) to an increased risk of this cancer.
+Menopause itself does not cause ovarian cancer, but studies have shown a weak link between long-term estrogen replacement therapy (more than 10 years) to an increased risk of this cancer.
 Women should discuss the risks and benefits of this type of hormone therapy with their doctor.

 What Are the Symptoms of Ovarian Cancer?